Jie-Fang/cudnn-frontend/docs/fe-oss-apis/gemm_fusions/gemm_swiglu.md

 Notes:
 - The `alpha` scaling is applied before the SwiGLU; both `X_b` and `G_b` are from the scaled GEMM results.
 - `AB12` stores the entire scaled GEMM output (both input and gate blocks), while `C` stores the fused SwiGLU-projected result with half the columns.
+- **N divisibility requirement**: `N` must be divisible by 64 (two consecutive 32-column blocks) to ensure proper pairing for the SwiGLU operation.

 ### Diagram